 Glass

-Glass was much awaited by the fans ever since the release of Split which was a quasi-sequel to the auteur’s first Superhero film ‘Unbreakable’ from his Eastrail 177 trilogy.
-The subtle revelation of David Dunn (Bruce Willis) towards the end of Split was enough to weave a whole string of over expectations around Glass and we believe that this is probably one major reason why Glass was received with mixed reviews.
-Glass was the confrontation between the blockbuster hero David Dunn, villain Elijah Price (from Unbreakable) and the Beast (from the Split).
+Glass was much awaited by the fans ever since the release of Split, which was a quasi-sequel to the auteur’s first Superhero film, ‘Unbreakable,’ in his Eastrail 177 trilogy.
+The subtle revelation of David Dunn (Bruce Willis) towards the end of Split was enough to weave a whole string of over-expectations around Glass.
+We believe this is probably one primary reason why Glass was received with mixed reviews.
+Glass was the confrontation between the blockbuster hero David Dunn, villain Elijah Price (from Unbreakable), and the Beast (from The Split).

-Related Read to M. Night Shyamalan Films: 12 Films That Explore Mental Illness
+Related Read to M. Night Shyamalan Movies: 12 Films That Explore Mental Illness

-Idiosyncratic to the Shyamalan style of films, Glass is a claustrophobic psychodrama that uses intelligible narrative tropes to proceed the storyline.
-While most of the film was dominated by the majestic and endearing presence of James McAvoy- but as a fan, it would have been more gratifying to see more of Bruce Willis and Samuel L. Jackson.
-Shyamalan heavily borrowed elements from superhero fiction, comic books, and supernatural which aided in giving a definitive and flattering look and form to this film.
-And contradictory to much critical opinion, Glass landed just fine and was efficiently able to weave together the split ends of the two prequels.
+Unlike the Shyamalan style of films, Glass is a claustrophobic psychodrama that uses intelligible narrative tropes to proceed with the storyline.
+While most of the film was dominated by the majestic and endearing presence of James McAvoy- as a fan, it would have been more gratifying to see more of Bruce Willis and Samuel L. Jackson.
+Shyamalan heavily borrowed elements from superhero fiction, comic books, and the supernatural, which aided in giving this film a definitive and flattering look and form.
+Contrary to much critical opinion, Glass landed just fine and efficiently weaved together the split ends of the two prequels.

 5. Split (2016)